1. Aim and Scope

 • The reviewer should comment on any ethical concerns raised by the study, or any possible evidence of low standards of scientific conduct.

-• The reviewer's comments to the author should be constructive and professional
+• The reviewer's comments to the author should be constructive and professional.

-• The review should provide the editor the proper context and perspective to make a decision on acceptance (and/or revision) of the manuscript.
+• The review should provide the editor with the proper context and perspective to make a decision on acceptance (and/or revision) of the manuscript.

 • We request that reviewers do not contact authors directly.
 In most cases two reviewers will be consulted, but the opinion of these reviewers may not reflect the Co-Editor’s final decision on an article.
-Receiving partial advice from one referee can give authors a misleading impression of the peer review process.
+Receiving partial advice from one referee can give authors a misleading impression of the peer-review process.

-We assign two referee for each article.
+We assign two referees for each article.

 *If two of the referees reject an article, it is directly rejected and not published.

-You can find the referee form here.
+You can find the referee form here:

 • The submitted manuscript should not be retained or copied by the reviewers.
 Also, reviewers must not share the manuscript with any colleagues without the explicit permission of the editor.